ShaxzodRuziqulov/Shaxzod/README.md

-- 👋 Hi, I’m @ShaxzodR
+- 👋 Hi, I’m Shaxzod Ruziqulov
 - 👀 I’m interested in games
 - 📫 How to reach me janobprizident@gmail.com